-Ls command is one of the most frequently used Linux commands.
+The ls command is one of the most frequently used Linux commands.
 Just like File explorer for GUI, ls command is a CLI version of it.
-Commonly used to list directory contents.

-Ls command is generally used to list files and directories in the file system, other useful features are to list hidden files, list file size, list file by date and time, list files in reverse, and list files UID and GID.
+ls command is generally used to list files and directories in the file system, other useful features are to list hidden files, list file size, list files by date and time, list files in reverse, and list files UID and GID.

 By default ls command list files in alphabetical order.

 ls command on your terminal to display the contents of the current working directory.

 Now almost all Linux terminals display files and directories in colors to differentiate each other.
 If you wish you can change the color of ls.

 ls [options] [file-name/directory-name]

 The main ls command options are:

 |Display all files including hidden files.|